Kangaroo Kids Founder Lina Ashar Grades Herself In IWB’s Candid Test

 And, these two things can empower a woman like no other!

-IWB: As an educationist, what is the biggest challenge that the schools have to face, nowadays, to keep the students engaged and focused?
+As an educationist, what is the biggest challenge that schools have to face, nowadays, to keep the students engaged and focused?

-IWB: What are the things you would warn about to the budding women entrepreneurs?
+What are the things you would warn budding women entrepreneurs about?

 However, due to the patriarchal system of society that we have been brought up in, women need certain additional emphatic qualities like, firm decision-making skills, pragmatic outlook towards enterprise management, and larger risk-taking appetites in order to sustain and succeed their ambitions.